Get

 Porcupines are slow-moving animals that can sometimes weigh upwards of 40 pounds.
 While porcupines are not aggressive by nature, they will defend themselves, their dens, and/or their offspring if they feel threatened.
 Your dog chasing and sniffing a porcupine is sure to cause them anxiety, and this is often when they will use their quills to defend themselves.
 Your dog will get quilled by contacting the quills on the body, or if the porcupine swings their tail and makes contact with your dog.

-Quills are firm and sharp, with the ability to not only penetrate the skin, but also the underlying muscle, tissue, and into body cavities.
-The quills can also be a source of bacteria, potentially causing infection and adding another layer of trauma to this situation.
+Quills are firm and sharp, with the ability to penetrate not only the skin, but also the underlying muscle, tissue, and into body cavities.
+The quills can also carry bacteria, potentially causing infection and adding another layer of trauma to this situation.

 Porcupine gray and black